 To list blocked jobs:

---start option gives an estimate for the start time of a job that is pending.
+--start option estimates the start time for a pending job.
 Unfortunately, these estimates are not at all accurate except for the highest priority job in the queue.

 Why isn’t my job running?

-There are many reasons that your job may have to wait in the queue longer than you would like.
-Here are some of them.
+There are many reasons that your job may have to wait in the queue longer than you would like, including:

 - System load is high.

 - A system downtime has been scheduled and jobs that cannot complete by the start of that downtime are not being started.
-Check the system notices posted on the OSC Events page or the message of the day, which is displayed every time you login, or the system notices posted on OSC webpage.
+Check the system notices posted on the OSC Events page or the message of the day, displayed when you log in.

 - You or your group are at the maximum processor count or running job count and your job is being held.

-- Your job is requesting specialized resources, such as GPU nodes or large memory nodes or certain software licences, that are in high demand and not available.
+- Your job is requesting specialized resources, such as GPU nodes or large memory nodes or certain software licenses, that are in high demand and not available.